qtzar/auth0-spring-security-mvc/README.md

 ## Learn how to use it

 [Please read this tutorial](https://docs.auth0.com/server-apis/java-spring-security) to learn how to use this SDK.
-It's exremely simple

 ---